 Does the elliptical burn belly fat?

-Ellipticals provide low impact workouts that burn calories.
-It may help burn belly fat, but be aware that you can’t spot reduce fat from specific areas on your body and you must be in a calorie deficit to lose fat.
-This means that you have to burn more calories than you consume.
+Ellipticals provide low-impact workouts that burn calories.
+It may help burn belly fat, but be aware that you can’t spot-reduce fat from specific areas on your body and must be in a calorie deficit to lose fat, meaning you have to burn more calories than you consume.

 The elliptical is a great option for getting into shape, improving endurance, and burning calories.